nisch100/HTTP_LoadTesting/README.md

 - **Max Latency**: The maximum response latency observed.
 - **Throughput**: The rate of successful requests processed per second during the test.
 - **P50/95/99**: Latency percenticle
--**ResponseCode Count**: Counts response codes for all the requests sent out
+- **ResponseCode Count**: Counts response codes for all the requests sent out

 These metrics provide insights into the performance and reliability of the tested system under load conditions.